-Seclusion or restraint must be used only under emergency situations and if essential.
-An emergency situation is one in which a student's behavior poses imminent risk to the safety of the individual student or to the safety of others.
-An emergency situation requires immediate intervention.
+Seclusion and restraint must be used only when a student's behavior poses imminent risk to the safety of the individual student or to the safety of others.
 An emergency seclusion or restraint may not be used in place of appropriate, less restrictive interventions.
 Emergency seclusion or restraint shall be performed in a manner that is safe, appropriate, and sensitive and proportionate to the student's severity of behavior, chronological and developmental age, physical size, gender, physical condition, medical condition, psychiatric condition, and personal history, including any history of physical or sexual abuse or trauma.